johnston9/MS3-Shot-Caller/README.md

 MongoDB was used as the site's database and held 14 collections.

 1. - latest_script - to hold the script url.
-2. - shotlist - to hold the shotlist url.
+2.  shotlist - to hold the shotlist url.
-3. - users - to hold the user's details.
+3.  users - to hold the user's details.
-4. - images - to hold the image bank images ref names, descriptions and urls.
+4.  images - to hold the image bank images ref names, descriptions and urls.
-5. - depts - to hold the departments names, titles and the department images urls for User Base/Department's pages.
+5.  depts - to hold the departments names, titles and the department images urls for User Base/Department's pages.
-6 - 14. - 9 collections for each of the departments messages.
+6 - 14.
+9 collections for each of the departments messages.

-The Entity Relationship's between the users collection and the 9 seperate departments collections  is on "username" and "job_title".
+There is an Entity Relationship between the users collection and the 9 seperate departments collections  is on "username" and "job_title".
 A third relationship is between the concatenated result of the users collection "firstname" and "lastname" values and the department collection's "poster".
 These allow the automatic input of these user valies when a user sends a message.

-The Entity Relationship's between depts and the 9 departments for depts dep_name and the actual name of the department collection.
+There is an Entity Relationship between depts and the 9 departments for depts dep_name and the actual name of the department collection.
 This allow for the depts dep_name to be passed to app.py when a department is clicked on in the user's base page.
 This sends dep_name as a variable to the get_dep function in app.py allowing it to be used in the find() method on Mongo and get the messages for the collection of that name.

-note 1: In the ER Diagram this relationship points to the the dep_name in the example camera
+<strong>Note 1:</strong> In the ER Diagram the last relationship above points to the the dep_name in the example camera
-      collection as it was not technically posssible to have it point to the collection name. note 2: Only one, "camera", of the 9 department collections is used in the diagram but the same relationships exist for all of the 9 department collections. note 3: Two values in the images collection, image_name and image_src, share the same names as ones in the department collection but this is not actually used by any python function.
+      collection as it was not technically posssible to have it point to the collection name.

+<strong>Note 2:</strong>: Only one, "camera", of the 9 department collections is used in the diagram but the same
+      relationships exist for all of the 9 department collections.

+<strong>Note 3:</strong> Two values in the images collection, image_name and image_src, share the same names as ones
+      in the department collection but this is not actually used by any python function.
 If admin wants to use one of the message images they would do so manually on the spot by right clicking on it.
       Also they may wish to alter the image_name for various reasons.